a. Say a special goodbye

 b.
 Know a different you

-Physical changes: Your body will experience some degree of change depending on how long your pregnancy was.
+Physical changes: As a Mum your body will experience some degree of change depending on how long your pregnancy was.
 Everybody is different but you may notice some of the following; passing blood clots for a couple of weeks afterwards, hair falling out, breast engorgement, hair & skin changes, hormonal changes, change in taste buds, lack of sleep, lack of appetite and lethargy.

 Mental changes: you have experienced shock and trauma and this will affect your mental capacity in the short term.
 You may experience a lack of concentration and focus, some memory loss and find it difficult to make decisions.
 Try to avoid stressful decisions such as moving house or changing jobs.
 Be gentle on yourself and don’t feel pressured to think ‘normally’.